 Wildcard Day!
 End-of-Session Advocacy Tusday, March 1 (sponsored by GCDD)

 Join GCDD at the Capitol this legislative session to learn about policies affecting people with disabilities and join advocates from across the state in speaking with elected officials about these very important issues.
 We need your help to educate Georgia’s lawmakers about topics important to our community, like the DD Waiver Waiting List, Employment, Inclusive Post-Secondary Education, Direct Support Professionals and Home and Community Based Services.

-Advocacy Day #3 – February 14 – Everyone Out!
+Everyone Out!
+Advocacy Day – February 14 – Everyone Out!
 Day – Let’s advocate for all those with disabilities stuck in institutional settings here in Georgia!

-Advocacy Day #5 – March 6 - Supported Decision-Making Day –Join us to educate our law makers on Supported Decision-Making as an alternative to guardianship for adults with disabilities.
+NEW DATE!
+SDM Advocacy Day – March 5 – Supported Decision-Making (SDM) Day –Join us to educate our law makers on Supported Decision-Making as an alternative to guardianship for adults with disabilities.

 Be a Volunteer for the day or a Team Leader!
 Volunteers help out with activities during advocacy days.
 Team Leaders attend training to take leadership roles in supporting attendees in speaking with their legislators.
 If you are interested in either, email us at .

 Team Lead Volunteer Training:Finally, GCDD is excited to announce three upcoming Team Lead Volunteer trainingson December 13, January 15 and February 4.
 Geared at preparing advocates to take a leadership role at GCDD’s Advocacy Days, Team Lead Volunteers will learn how to navigate the Georgia State Capitol and support attendees in speaking with their legislators.
 This is a great opportunity for anyone interested in honing their advocacy skills and supporting others to raise their voice!
 To sign up, email us at .